axonops/documentation/docs/installation/cassandra-agent/install.md

 # AxonOps Cassandra agent installation

-This agent will enable metrics collection, adaptive repairs and backups for Cassandra.
+This agent will enable metrics, logs and events collection with adaptive repairs and backups for Cassandra.

 ## Available versions
 * Apache Cassandra 3.0.x
 * Apache Cassandra 3.11.x

-## Cassandra agent installation
+## Step 1 - Installation

 > Make sure that the `<version>` of your Cassandra and Cassandra agent are compatible from the [compatibility matrix](../../compat_matrix/compat_matrix).